7 Days of Natural Skincare: Which Natural Products Will Actually Clear Up Acne

 As a moisturizer:

-After cleansing and toning, slather as much coconut oil as you like all over your face.
+After cleansing and toning, slather as much coconut oil (or, again, jojoba oil if your pores tend towards clogs) as you like all over your face.
 It’s even safe for the delicate eye area.

 As a makeup remover: